 Look to yourself, the devil is loose

 After a few months back in England, Richard forgave his brother and named him heir.
 Richard then returned to France to recapture his lost lands in Normandy, which were taken by Philip of France.
-He was successful, however an arrow wound to the shoulder became infected, and King Richard I died on 6th April 1199 at Chalus, France.
+He was successful, however a deep wound to the shoulder from a crossbow bolt became infected, and King Richard I died on 6th April 1199 at Chalus, France.

 King Richard I Coat of Arms